MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/bitlocker/deploy-management-agent.md

 The Configuration Manager client handler for BitLocker is co-management aware.
 If the device is co-managed, and you switch the [Endpoint Protection workload](../../../comanage/workloads.md#endpoint-protection) to Intune, then the Configuration Manager client ignores its BitLocker policy.
 The device gets Windows encryption policy from Intune.

+  > [!NOTE]
-When you switch encryption management authorities and the desired encryption algorithm also changes, you will need to plan for [re-encryption](#re-encryption) .
+  > Switching encryption management authorities while maintaining desired encryption algorithm doesn't require any additional actions on the client.
+However, if you switch encryption management authorities and the desired encryption algorithm also changes, you will need to plan for [re-encryption](#re-encryption) .

 For more information about managing BitLocker with Intune, see the following articles: